-EWG’s Guide to Bug Repellents in the Age of Zika: What to look for in a bug repellent
+EWG’s 2018 Guide to Bug Repellents : What to Look for in Bug Repellent

 No repellent works every place against every pest.
-You should research the diseases carried by mosquitoes and other insects and ticks where you plan to spend time outside and consider the best bets for yourself and your family.
-The repellent you might choose for a Lyme disease-infested area or a backcountry trip in Alaska could be different from the one that might suffice for a picnic on the beach.
+You should research the diseases carried by mosquitoes, and by other insects and ticks, where you plan to spend time outside.
+The repellent you might choose for a backpacking trip in Colorado could be different from the one that might suffice for a picnic on an East Coast beach.

-According to the available scientific literature, when you really need protection, your best bets are products made with active ingredients that have been registered with the U.S. Environmental Protection Agency and approved by the CDC.
-When a company registers a bug repellent, it must provide EPA with technical information that shows that the chemical is effective against mosquitoes or ticks or both.
-EPA must approve any marketing claims that assert that the repellent works for a particular length of time.
+According to the available scientific literature, when you really need protection, your best bets are products made with active ingredients that have been registered with the U.S. Environmental Protection Agency and approved by the Centers for Disease Control and Prevention.
+When a company registers a bug repellent, it must provide the EPA with technical information that shows the chemical is effective against mosquitoes, ticks or both.
+The EPA must approve any marketing claims that assert the repellent works for a particular length of time.

 - Picaridin [Learn more]

-Beware when using any of these repellent chemicals: you must follow basic guidelines to avoid overexposure.
-These are strong chemicals.
-Some should not be used on infants and young children.
+But beware when using any of these repellent chemicals: You must follow the guidelines on product labels to avoid overexposure.
+These are strong chemicals that should not be used on infants under 6 months old, and some should not be used on young children.

-If you hesitate to try a new bug repellent, start with the backyard, neighborhood and places you go regularly.
-If one product fails to deter biting bugs as you had hoped, next time out try a different formulation with a higher percentage of the repellent chemical you think best for your outing, or a product with another active ingredient.
+If you are hesitant to try a new bug repellent, start using it in your backyard, neighborhood and places you go regularly.
+If one product fails to deter biting bugs as you had hoped, next time try a different formulation with a higher percentage of the repellent chemical, or a product with another active ingredient.

 |Oil of Lemon (with enhanced PMD concentration)|